 Liz Brewer evolved in the 90s as a media personality, having organised a number of glamorous TV events and regularly participating in a variety of chat shows and documentaries the most memorable being ‘The Fame Game’ and the follow-up documentary ‘Fame Game Update’ which at the time broke all viewing records!

-Ivana Trump (click here for photo), Dame Shirley Bassey (click here for photo), Pierce Brosnan, Elaine Paige, Toyah Wilcox, Richard Branson, Zandra Rhodes, Julian Macdonald, Cilla Black and Astonaut Buzz Aldrin are just a few of the names on this list.
+Ivana Trump (click here for photo), Dame Shirley Bassey (click here for photo), Pierce Brosnan, Elaine Paige, Toyah Wilcox, Richard Branson, Zandra Rhodes, Julian Macdonald, the late Cilla Black and Astonaut Buzz Aldrin are just a few of the names on this list.

 February 2002 Liz organised and chaired ‘The Magical Fashion Fantasia a mega Fund-raising event for National Kidney Research Fund.
 This included a unique auction of model 3 ft tall fairy-elves which had each been made over by leading icons in the world of Fashion and Entertainment.
-It was at this event that Eric Way’s million dollar Jacket created half in Denim and half in Diamonds made history and was entered into the Guinness Book of Records.
+It was at this event that couturier Eric Way’s million dollar Jacket created in half Denim and half Diamonds made history and was entered into the Guinness Book of Records.

 June 2004 Liz organised and Chaired a significant and major celebrity event for The Galapagos Conservation Trust.
 This was not only to financially benefit the Islands but bring awareness to the Galapagos in general.
-The event which included spectacular Fashion shows presented by Eric Way, Bernard Chandron and Zandra Rhodes with an Auction conducted by Jeffrey Archer was heralded as the most successful social event of the Season and was held at The Chelsea Physic Garden. (see News link)
+The event which included spectacular Fashion shows presented by Eric Way, Bernard Chandron and Zandra Rhodes and an Auction conducted by Jeffrey Archer was heralded as the most successful social event of the Season and was held at The Chelsea Physic Garden. (see News link)

 These events have been in combination with Zandra Rhodes, Heather Bird Tchenguiz, and Terence Cole, (Chairman of the Marcol Group) and his wife Niki and were primarily to assist the parliamentary candidate Joanne Cash to finance her challenge for the Westminster North borderline seat.